danipenaperez/spring-boot-flowed-routing/README.md

   	}
 ```

-Lets create a Default interface implementation bean.
+### Lets create a Default interface implementation bean.

+We need the default GreetingService implementation.
+This default implementation is the fallback so is needed to write any evaluation configuration.

-**@RoutedComponent** extends @Component and will be registered as bean at context.
+Simply mark as **@RoutedComponent**.
+This annotation extends @Component and the class will be recognized as Spring Bean.

-**isDefaultRouting=true** Indicate that is the default flow execution.
+To indicate that is a Default implemnentation add **isDefaultRouting=true**.

 ```java